(Last updated on January 11th, 2021)

 The 3D Warehouse

-The 3D Warehouse is full of models that creators have posted, which are free for use!
-Creating all of these such objects from scratch is, of course, possible, but why go through all the extra work and trouble when there are so many useful libraries of components that can fill your 3D model?
+The 3D Warehouse is full of models that creators have posted, and they are free for use!
+Creating all these objects from scratch is, of course, possible, but why go through all the extra work and trouble when there are so many useful libraries of components that can fill your 3D model?

 Cool Stuff AutoCAD can Do that SketchUp Doesn’t